 Although cemeteries are the ultimate destination for many, they are also – at times – areas of special attraction for those who like to walk among pantheons, admire the art that adorns them and of course, pay their respects to the deceased.
 Beyond the graves, some cemeteries are places of great architectural and historical value due to the legacy of their walls and stones, such as the ruins of Santa Mariña Dozo in the Pontevedra municipality of Cambados.

-The remains, which belong to an old chapel built by Lope Sánchez de Ulloa in the 12th century and which was restored and enlarged by his daughter María de Ulloa in the 15th century, are today an authentic open-air museum.
+On top of a 12th century Romanesque chapel, D. Lope Sánchez de Ulloa built the church of Santa Mariña Dozo which was restored and enlarged by his daughter María de Ulloa in the 15th century, are today an authentic open-air museum.

 The church has a single nave divided by four transverse arches that attract attention from afar.
 In addition to the five side chapels, the sacristy and the main chapel.
 Once inside, pay attention: oe of the arches represents one of the seven deadly sins – the sloth – while in the chapels iconographies of biblical scenes such as the Visitation, Christ, the expulsion from paradise and again, the deadly sins stand out.
 Of course, it’s not a place we can visit without time.
 Take everything you need and you won’t miss a thing.